 With the rapid spread of COVID-19 from around February 2020, combined with state of emergency declarations, socioeconomic activity has been severely restricted.
 This has affected the Group via a large decrease in railway use, reduced rental income from temporary closures or shorter business hours at station building and other commercial facilities, decreased sales following temporary closures and reduced occupancy rates at hotels, and lower sales at convenience stores and restaurants due to factors including temporary closures, shorter business hours and fewer customers.
-However, as of the date of publication, the position of COVID-19 under the Infectious Disease Control Law has been changed to a Class 5 infectious disease, and a gradual economic recovery is expected, especially in the service sector, due to further normalization of socioeconomic activities.
+However, as of the date of publication, the economy is expected to recover gradually, especially in the service sector, as socioeconomic activities normalize following the lifting of behavioral restrictions under COVID-19.
 Nonetheless, even after the COVID-19 situation is completely resolved, there remains a possibility that demand for the Group's railways, station building commercial facilities, hotels, convenience stores, restaurants and other operations will decline over the medium- to long-term if the proliferation of working from home or online lessons leads to an increasing tendency for people to avoid commuting and contact.

-Therefore, if international or domestic outbreak and spread of serious infectious diseases, such as COVID-19, severe acute respiratory syndrome (SARS), or new strains of influenza, cause a decline in overall economic activities as a result of self-quarantine or restrictions on inbound or other forms of human movement, reduction of corporate activities, disruptions in the supply chain, or other factors, there may be a corresponding decline in demand for the Group's business, which could affect results of operations and financial position.
+Therefore, if international or domestic outbreak and spread of serious infectious diseases, such as COVID-19, severe acute respiratory syndrome (SARS), or new strains of influenza, cause a decline in overall economic activities as a result of selfquarantine or restrictions on inbound or other forms of human movement, reduction of corporate activities, disruptions in the supply chain, or other factors, there may be a 2 corresponding decline in demand for the Group's business, which could affect results of operations and financial position.